-- The judges' decisions are final - Any attempts to influence the judges will result in disqualification - All nominations must be submitted on the relevant nomination form - The judging criteria published for each award are for guidance: the conditions are not negotiable - With the exception of the student award, institutions are welcome to make multiple nominations, even if these end up in competition with each other.
-The judges welcome the opportunity to judge between them. - Where appropriate, a nomination can be submitted against multiple categories provided a convincing case is made. - The judges may change the category of a nomination. - Judges may not lead nominations.
+- The Judges' decisions are final. - Any attempts to influence the Judges will result in disqualification. - All nominations must be submitted on the relevant nomination form. - The judging criteria published for each award are for guidance: the conditions are not negotiable. - With the exception of the student award, institutions are welcome to make multiple nominations, even if these end up in competition with each other.
+The Judges welcome the opportunity to judge between them. - Where appropriate, a nomination can be submitted against multiple categories provided a convincing case is made. - The Judges may change the category of a nomination. - Judges may not lead nominations.
 They must declare their interests at the start of each meeting and must leave the room during consideration of the relevant nominations. - The staff of the DPC cannot apply, and contractors cannot nominate work which was initiated and funded directly by the DPC. - Projects involving the DPC and DPC staff can be nominated but DPC activities must not be the reason for the nomination. - The DPC will only name finalists.
 Nominations will remain confidential. - All nominees will receive feedback. - Details of finalists will be used only for the purposes of publicizing the Awards.
 By submitting a form, nominees signify their consent to such publicity.

-5. Schedule
+5. Timetable

-Entrants for the Digital Preservation Awards must submit a nomination by 0900 (BST/CET) on Monday 10th August 2020 (see Section 8: 'How to apply' for details).
-These will be evaluated, and finalists decided by the Digital Preservation Judging Panel Meeting in September 2020.
+Entrants for the Digital Preservation Awards must submit a nomination by 0800 (UTC) on Monday 25th April 2022 (see Section 8: 'How to Enter for details).
+These will be evaluated, and finalists decided by the Digital Preservation Judging Panel Meeting in May 2022.